By Ashok Prasad, Founder, Niyyam

 - Get confused about what to choose

-The reality is:
+The truth is:

-There is no universal “better” option
+There is no universal “better” option.

-In this guide, we’ll break everything down in a simple, practical way so you can make a confident decision.
+This guide will break everything down in a simple, practical way so you can make a confident decision.

 What Are Index Funds?